 - However, they are now struggling to get the door open enough to get inside the house.
 Great!!!
 Use that time to convince them that is not a good idea.
 Start shooting them through the door.
 Or, unless you’ve reinforced your homes exterior walls start shooting them through a wall.

 - Aim about pelvis/thigh high and cut loose on them.
 Better yet, get them in a crossfire so they can’t easily retreat in one direction.
-You are aiming pelvis high in case they are wearing body armor.
-Once they go down, it is easier to finish it up, than just plastering them plates.
+You are aiming pelvis high in case they are wearing body armor or have a shield.
+Once they go down, it is easier to finish it up, than just plastering their ballistic plates.

 - OK, for this discussion let’s say they have made it past the door and they are making entry.
-At this point I would suggest using a shotgun with 00 buck in case they are professional criminals wearing some level of body armor.
+At this point I would suggest using a shotgun with 00 buck in case they are professional criminals wearing some level of body armor or using a bullet resistant shield.
 A 00 Buck round will hit them like a Mack Truck.
-Even if it hits them in a plate it will knock the air out of them, maybe even knock them out, and put them on the ground with ease.
+Even if it hits them in a ballistic plate it will knock the air out of them, maybe even knock them out, and put them on the ground with ease.

 - If you haven’t already opened fire on them as they approached the house, and you were waiting until they came through the door, the home invaders will not be expecting someone to start shooting at them.They are probably thinking this will be just another “job” for them.
 You are really inside their loop, but the best of them have trained for this possibility.